Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 Regarding the axioms and rules of $\RBB$ from Table~\ref{table:RBB}, (CL) and (MP) say that $\RBB$ is an extension of classical propositional logic.
 (RK) says that reasons are closed under material implication, and (RN) says that reasons support all derivable formulas.
-(A) says that if $r$ is a reason to believe $\varphi$ and $r$ is an adequate reason, then $\varphi$ is true.
-(RB) says that if $r$ is a reason to believe $\varphi$ and the agent believes that $r$ is an adequate reason, then the agent believes $\varphi$.
+(A) says that if $r$ supports $\varphi$ and $r$ is an adequate reason, then $\varphi$ is true.
+(BRK) says that if the agent believes $r$ supports a conditional, and believes $r$ supports the antecedent, then the agent believes $r$ supports the consequent.
+(BA) says that if the agent believes $r$ supports $\varphi$ and the agent believes that $r$ is an adequate reason, then the agent believes $\varphi$.
+(AS) says that if the agent believes $r$ to support a proposition, then $r$ does not support the proposition unless $r$ is adequate.
 (D) says that the agent's beliefs are consistent: she cannot have contradictory beliefs (i.e., believe both $\varphi$ and $\lnot\varphi$ for some $\varphi$).
 Finally, (E) says that the agent's beliefs do not distinguish between provably equivalent formulas.

-As for mnemonics, (CL) is ``Classical Logic,'' (MP) is ``Modus Ponens,'' (RK) is Kripke's axiom $\mathsf{K}$ of modal logic (used here for reasons), (RN) is ``Reason Necessitation,'' (A) is ``Adequacy,'' (RB) is ``Reasons to Beliefs,'' (D) is a well-known axiom from modal logic \cite{Chellas:ml}, and (E) is a well-known rule from minimal modal logic \cite{Chellas:ml}.
+As for mnemonics, (CL) is ``Classical Logic,'' (MP) is ``Modus Ponens,'' (RK) is Kripke's axiom $\mathsf{K}$ of modal logic (used here for reasons), (RN) is ``Reason Necessitation,'' (A) is ``Adequacy,'' (BRK) is ``the Belief version of RK,'' (BA) is ``the Belief version of adequacy,'' (AS) is ``Adequate Support,'' (D) is a well-known axiom from modal logic \cite{Chellas:ml}, and (E) is a well-known rule from minimal modal logic \cite{Chellas:ml}.